America's Promise Tech Connect

 America's Promise Tech Connect is an accelerated, IT-focused education program funded by a Department of Labor grant.
 Intended for qualified candidates unable to afford the upfront costs of higher education, Tech Connect pays for the student’s full class tuition and aims to fill today’s IT workforce gap by increasing the number of skilled IT workers in the country.

-The program includes three different subject “tracks” and is designed to accelerate students into an exciting new or next-level career in IT through immersive learning and real time work scenarios.
+The program includes two different subject “tracks” and is designed to accelerate students into an exciting new or next-level career in IT through immersive learning and real time work scenarios.
 Using industry best practices to solve on-the-job challenges, students prepare for industry credential testing.
 Tech Connect also provides career guidance and job placement support for all participants during the program.

 When are the classes?